odan/odan.github.io/_posts/2019-12-20-slim4-performance-testing.md

 * Load only middleware that is really needed.
 * Minify and bundle your assets, e.g. JavaScript, CSS and images.
 * Make proper use of database indexes.
+* Docker containers are slow on Windows and Mac.
+Consider a local webserver.
 * Run Lighthouse in Chrome DevTools.